tabreturn/pycon-2025/marp_slidedeck/slidedeck.md

 ## Introduction > Jython Limitations
 * No support for Python 3
 * Limited CPython C-extension support (e.g., no NumPy)
-* Processing.py is effectively discontinued (incompatible with Processing 4)
+* However, Processing.py is effectively discontinued (incompatible with Processing 4)

 ---